usafa-astro-331/astro-331-2023-fall/labs/lab_02_remote_sensing/README.md

 ArduCAM-M-2MP communicates with Arduino using both I2C and SPI.
 The Arduino sketch handles these protocols with the `Wire` and `SPI` libraries.
 I2C: sensor configuration.
 SPI: camera commands and data stream (images).

-Note the orientation of the connections in the diagram: the camera board should be vertical with the sensor looking over the LCD.
+Note the orientation of the connections in the diagram: the camera board should be vertical with the sensor looking away from the LCD (towards the bottom of the diagram image.

-Connect power

-- VCC (5 V)
-- ground (any ground is fine)

-Connect I2C comm lines--these are already in place from lab 1

-- SDA
-- SCL

-Connect SPI comm lines

-- SCK (clock)
-- CIPO (controller in/peripheral out)*
-- COPI (controller out/peripheral in)*
-- CS (chip select)

-**\*Note**: some components and documentation use master/slave terminology (MISO/MOSI), and some use controller/peripheral (CIPO/COPI).
-MISO = CIPO, MOSI = COPI.

 ## Capture images